filip26/linked-tree/doc/LTF.md

 LinkedTree has a single form (LTF)—that's it.
 The LinkedTree processor provides different layers, such as a semantic layer, which follows the same structural form but offers different types of contextual information.

-This is a major distinction from JSON-LD processing, where a document is transformed into multiple forms.
+This is a major distinction from JSON-LD processing, where a document is transformed into multiple forms, and the document structure is changed.

 ## Format